Full disclosure: This post contains affiliate links. ?

 “Husband/wife” in Portuguese

 So now that you’re casado (married), what should you call each other?
 Easy: “husband” in Portuguese is marido and “wife” is esposa.
-No amigos falsos this time: both words are exactly the same as in Spanish.
+No falsos amigos this time: both words are exactly the same as in Spanish.

 Enjoy having an aliança (wedding ring) on your finger.
-Parabens (congratulations) on your marriage!
+Parabéns (congratulations) on your marriage!

 “Love” in Portuguese is a Beautiful Thing

-As the Beatles sang, tudo o que você precisa é de amor.
+As the Beatles sang, tudo o que você precisa é amor.
 Well, actually they sang “all you need is love”, but I like how it sounds in Portuguese.
 Hopefully I’ve given you all the words you need to catch and keep that special someone.
 Learning another language is, after all, a great way to broaden your potential dating pool. 😉

 If you want to hear about someone else’s experience with Portuguese, here is an episode of the Language Hacking podcast that will be a good fit!